 Wrongfully Let Go From Work: What You Need To Know

 Losing your job is hard.
 Losing your job when you did nothing wrong, is harder.
 Wrongful dismissal is something that occurs often in almost all types of employment.
 Further, being wrongfully dismissed happens to people in the highest level of management through to the most junior or lowest paid employees.
 Employment laws found in the Employment Standards Code govern what employers can and cannot do with employees.
-The wrongful dismissal lawyers at Kahane Law Office in Calgary, protect your rights if you face the termination of your employment for no proper reason.
+The wrongful dismissal lawyers at Kahane Law Office service both northern and southern Alberta.
+Our Edmonton and Calgary offices, protect your rights if you face the termination of your employment for no proper reason.